Skizzy-create/my-encryption-app/README.md

 ```
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Skizzy License.